 Buckwheat Plaster This draws out retained water and excess fluid from swollen areas.

-To learn more about gluten free flours check our my Healthy Baking BootCamp.
+To learn more about gluten-free flours check out my Healthy Baking BootCamp.